Supporting our Research Staff

 Flexible Research Fund (FRF)

-This scheme provides generous cash funding to the investigators on ALL overheaded grants.
+This scheme provides cash funding to the investigators on successful grants.
 The funding may be used flexibly to support the investigators research activity.
-The extent of the funding is related to the value of the grant.
-FRF supports our research staff in developing strong and independent research teams.
+The extent of the funding is related to the value of the award and is only on overheaded grants.
+FRF supports our research staff in developing strong and independent research teams and can be associated with the grant to increase the chance of success.
+Examples include enabling the academic to collect proof of concept data supporting future grants, to build collaborations by attending a conference; to visit potential industry partners; to provide additional consumables funding; to undertake a training course; to extend the stipend of a PhD student; or to purchase a piece of research equipment.

 Research Support Fund (RSF)

-This scheme supports staff who are successful in winning large overheaded grants (typically >£1M).
+This scheme supports staff to win large grants which must be >£1M and fully overheaded.
 The scheme provides funding for PhD studentships (3yr home fee and stipend) which support the research project, increasing the chance of success and supporting our staff to build ambitious research programmes.
 The number of studentships provided to the investigators is dependent on the size of the award.

 New Talent Research Enabling Scheme